Last updated: Wed May 1 06:45:39 SGT 2019

 to the organizers mentioned below.

-You can also download the trainng set for this year's edition here.
+You can also download the training set here.

 The corpus for the CL-SciSumm task has been created by randomly

-sampling ten documents from the ACL Anthology corpus and selecting
+sampling documents from the ACL Anthology corpus and selecting

 their citing papers.
 The training, development and testing set will